mathigon/textbooks/content/probability/content.md

 :::

-When analysing statistics (like the pill-and-ligament-disease statistics, which we will get back to!), scientists have to talk about probabilities so often that instead of saying “the probability that _{.pill.red}it'll rain today_ ”, they just write "P( _{.pill.red}it'll rain today_ )".
-Also, whenever they're talking about the probability of more than one thing, like _{.pill.blue}wearing a scarf_ AND _{.pill.green}wearing a coat_, instead of "and", they say _{.pill.blue}wearing a scarf_ ⋂ _{.pill.green}wearing a coat_.
-It's the same "⋂" you might have seen in set theory.
+Another bit of terminology:, whenever they're talking about the probability of more than one thing, like _{.pill.green}wearing sunglasses_ AND _{.pill.yellow}wearing flip-flops_, instead of "and", they say "_{.pill.green}wearing sunglasses_" ⋂ _{.pill.yellow}wearing flip-flops_".
+It's the same "⋂" you might have seen in [set theory].
 Put those together and you get things like “When it’s cold outside, P( _{.pill.blue}I am wearing a scarf_ ⋂ _{.pill.green}I am wearing a coat_ ) is high!”
 <!-- might be nice for "set theory" to be a link -->

 <!-- Pair of applets appears again -->